 The politicians and reformers were puzzled.
 But they never doubted their great plans.
-They were sure to work in the end.
-Just keep listening to us, they reassured millions of real educators, who were already starting to wonder.
+They were absolutely going to work in the end.
+Just keep listening to us, they reassured millions of real educators, who were starting to wonder.
 In 2006 PISA was given again.
 U.S. reading scores were thrown out.
 In math, however, our kids scored 498; in science they averaged 489.
 In other words, reform was working!
 Math scores were up five points!
 Oh, wait, science scores were down ten.

 Overall: down five!